totalnoMartina/moon-child-yoga/README.md

 ## Browser Compatibility

-Firefox testing shows the borders around which are made in white and grey shades, turn out dark/black in Firefox Display
+Firefox testing - the borders around images which are white and grey in Chrome Browser, turn out dark/black in Firefox Display.

 ![Firefox Display](readme-images/firefox-display.png?raw=true)

+IPhone 6 Display is the one I tested this webpage on and there were no issues or irregularities.

 ![IPhone 6/7/8 Display](readme-images/iphone-screen.png?raw=true)

+IPad Display showed the webpage without issues or irregularities.

 ![IPad Display](readme-images/ipad-screen.png?raw=true)